The Life Cycle of a Property Project

 Mission Planning Toolkit has guidance to help churches write a mission plan.
 The simplest form for Mission Planning can be found here.

-Church Property Profile will help trustees to conduct of thorough audit of the church and its potential uses for mission.
+Church Property Plan will help trustees to conduct of thorough audit of the church and its potential uses for mission.
 A copy should be sent to the DPS.

 Developing Your Vision

 How Do I Make Changes to a Listed Building?